 There are certain times in life when you wish someone else would cook.
 You don’t want to get take out, but you just aren’t up for making a big meal and you might feel guilty for telling your family to eat a bowl of cereal over the sink at 7 pm on a weeknight.
 What to do?
 Skip the take-out menus and make this Kitchen Sink Quiche with a few eggs and whatever is leftover in produce drawer in your refrigerator.
-It’s a quick, light meal and doesn’t require anything additional, other that perhaps a nice glass of wine.
+It’s a quick, light meal and doesn’t require anything additional, other than perhaps a nice glass of wine.

 We make Kitchen Sink Quiche often during the winter.
 It’s a great way to use up leftover ham from the holidays, but also any vegetables or potatoes that might be lingering from other meals.
 Now that it’s just the two of us, we seem to have more leftovers, thus quiche happens more often.
 I am still learning how to successfully scale down our family of 5 recipes, to empty nest family of 2 recipes.
 That’s Ok though, I like Quiche!